BackSlasher/greg/README.rst

 BitBucket
 ---------
-BitBucket is supported as a provided
+BitBucket is supported as a provider

 General requirements
 ````````````````````